A chronology of key events following Ontario's decision to develop Greenbelt lands

 Aug.
 25: Ford, in his first comments since Amato’s resignation, says he’s “confident” nothing criminal took place on the Greenbelt file.

 Aug.
 28: First Nation chiefs across the province call on Ford to return land to the Greenbelt.
-The Chiefs of Ontario say they are angered they were not consulted on the land swap that involves several First Nations traditional territories.
 The Chiefs of Ontario say the Greenbelt moves violate the Williams Treaties that were settled with the province and the federal government in 2018.

 Aug.
 29: Ford threatens to return land back to the Greenbelt after he found out one of the sites earmarked for housing in Ajax, Ont., was purportedly put up for sale.
 A representative for the landowner, who lives in China, said it was a misunderstanding.